advious/Tic-Tac-Toe/README.md

 --X
 ```

 'X' is the first player, and 'O' is the second player. '-' represents an empty square.
-If player 1 plays "3 2", they win the game since the second column has three 'X's:
+If player 1 plays `3 2`, they win the game since the second column has three X's:
 ```
 OXO
 -XO